Curly Coat and Dry Eye

 AFFECTED: These dogs have inherited copies of the mutation from each parent associated with CC/DE and are affected themselves.
 In no circumstances should they be bred from.
 They are likely to be clinically affected - and expert diagnosis and treatment plans should be devised.

-Please note that it is possible and more commonly likely for Cavaliers to be affected by non congenital forms of Ichyosis or Dry Eye which will not be detected by the DNA test because it is a different and more easily treatable condition that he CC/DE Syndrome.
+Please note that it is possible and more commonly likely for Cavaliers to be affected by non congenital forms of Ichyosis or Dry Eye which will not be detected by the DNA test because it is a different and more easily treatable condition than the CC/DE Syndrome.

-Further details are available from the Animal Health Trust's website page AHT DNA testing
+Further details are available from the Canine Genetics website page Canine Genetics DNA testing

 There is now a discussion and information group on Facebook.
 If you would like to know more, or speak to other people about EF, then please join the Facebook group.